rylincoln/developer.fulcrumapp.com/_query-api/reference.md

 |--------|----------|-------------|
 | GET/POST | /api/v2/query | Fetch objects.
 Additional parameters may be supplied (see query parameters table below). |

+### Authentication

+Fulcrum enforces secure API access that requires you to authorize your queries.
+In order to authorize queries, you can use an API token.

+The API token offers the simplest way to access private data or perform actions to your public data.
+Your API token protects access to your data, keep it confidential and only share it if you want others to have this access.
+If necessary, you can reset your API key in the admin settings.

 ## Query Parameters

 Available parameters to query the objects in your account.
 All of the parameters may be used together to filter your data for more accurate results.